waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confusion & Field Moves:** When a Pokémon is confused, it may randomly select any of its moves to use, including out-of-battle moves like TELEPORT.
 If Teleport is used, the battle ends immediately.

 ### Opponent Battle Intel
-- **Channeler (Pokémon Tower 6F, (17,6)):**
-  - Team: Lv33 Hypno, Lv33 Haunter.
-  - Hypno knows Psychic, Confusion, and Poison Gas.
 - **Channeler Team Composition:** Not all Channelers exclusively use Ghost-types.
 Be prepared for Psychic-types and have counters like Bite ready.

 ## III.
 Active Plans & Hypotheses
-### **Current Plan: Pokémon Tower Ascent & Training (v3)**
+### **Current Plan: Pokémon Tower Ascent & Final Floor**
-1.  **Situation:** Ascending the Pokémon Tower.
-My team, specifically Spoonbende and Phantom, is underleveled.
+1.  **Situation:** Reached the 6th floor of the Pokémon Tower.
 2.  **Action Plan:**
+    a. **Explore:** Systematically explore the 6th floor, clearing all trainers and collecting any items.
-    a. **Establish Base on 5F:** Use the friendly Channeler at (13, 9) on 5F as a reusable, full-party healing spot.
+    b. **Heal:** Use the friendly Channeler on 5F as a free healing station between battles by descending the stairs if necessary.
-    b. **Ascend & Train:** Systematically clear the remaining trainers on this floor.
-My next target is the Channeler at (18, 8).
-    c. **Contingency:** If trainer battles prove too difficult, grind on wild Pokémon on floors 4F/5F before re-attempting.
-    d. **Battle Strategy:** Leverage known type-matchup changes, especially Psychic vs. Ghost/Poison and Bite vs. Psychic.
+    c. **Ascend:** Find the stairs to the 7th floor to confront Team Rocket and rescue Mr. Fuji.

 ### Long-Term Goals & Hypotheses
 - **Celadon Gym:** The gym might be un-bugged now that the Rocket Hideout is cleared.
 Will investigate after Pokémon Tower.